Least zero of pairs of additive cubic equations: The circle method

 \section{The circle method}

-In this section, we employ the Hardy-Littlewood circle method to address our problem.
-The underlying idea in the proof of Theorem \ref{zhudingli} is straightforward: we aim to establish the counting function $N(P)$ as defined in \eqref{eq:zuikaishi} over a suitable bounded region $\mathscr{R}$.
+In this section, we employ the Hardy--Littlewood circle method to handle our problem.
+The underlying idea in the proof of Theorem \ref{zhudingli} is standard: we aim to establish the counting function $N(P)$ for solutions of \eqref{eq:zuikaishi} over a suitable bounded region $\mathscr{R}$.
+To this end, we first choose a vector $\boldsymbol{\eta}$ based on the coefficients of \eqref{eq:zuikaishi} to determine the ranges of the first twelve coordinates in the definition \eqref{refion_R_definition} of $\mathscr{R}$.